LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 ### Languages

-When you [add a LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-knowledge-bases.html), you'll specify its language.
+When you [add an internal knowledge base](knowledge-base-internal-knowledge-bases-knowledge-bases.html), you'll specify its language.

 When a text-to-text search is performed and a match is found, the knowledge base's language doesn't play a role.
 Whatever article is matched is simply returned.